TALKS AND WORSHOPS

 Workshop: Your Agile Blind Spot: What’s Limiting Your Agility?

 "Does your Agile implementation produce meaningful agility?
 Too many implementations look fine, but they've really plateaued well short of their potential.
 They don't produce meaningful agility, which is: a good flow of valuable solutions to real customer problems; drama-free, affordable adaptation; and a healthy, collaborative, engaged human culture.
 If you’re leading teams (directly or indirectly), or are facilitating your organization’s journey, do you know how much more Agile they can become?
 What could be missing, partial, or misapplied?
 What it would take to close the gap?
 In this workshop with Gil Broza, we'll uncover the seven greatest (and often invisible) weaknesses of Agile implementations, and discuss workable strategies and actions for strengthening those areas."

 Who is Keith Ellis?

 Recognized as an experienced senior executive and visionary with more than twenty years as an executive in marketing, operations, research and business development.
 Proactive and Results-driven.
-Adept in complex process analysis and developing business requirements for technology systems in the IT services industry.
+Adapt in complex process analysis and developing business requirements for technology systems in the IT services industry.
 A solid communicator who will institute initiatives and carry them out in order to effectuate positive change, efficiency and increased profitability.
 A speaker and author.